rowanmanning/rowanmanning.com/content/posts/2020-11-16-yeehaw/index.md

 If I'm spending my precious spare time writing code, I sure as hell better be enjoying myself.
 It's not worth the hit to your mental health to try and push through when you're no longer enjoying working on a side project.
 I've only got good at taking this advice from myself relatively recently; I used to force myself to continue working on things because of the sunk cost.

 Now if I sense that a side project has become a grind, perhaps I've bitten off more than I chew or my original idea just doesn't strike me as fun any more, I just stop.
 It's not a waste of time if you learned even a small thing, and maybe a bit of code you wrote somewhere in the project will be useful another time.

+## Recap

+So to recap, when I decide a side project is worthy of my precious free time, I use the following tips to help me either get it finished or avoid burning out:

+  1. I **define some goals** to keep me focused

+  2. I **use familiar technology** so that I can work faster and reduce the chance of abandoning my project

+  3. I use **Continuous Deployment** so that I know my project works in production

+  4. I **write documentation** so that I can pick up the project after a break

+  5. If I'm not enjoying working on a project any more, I **just stop**

+I'm sure mine isn't a comprehensive list of ways to manage side projects, I'm really interested in hearing yours.
+Tweet me about it below, or share your own tips.
+Also, [go and try out Yeehaw](https://github.com/rowanmanning/yeehaw#readme)!